Jovi91/TheStore.ProductManagement.API/README.md

 3. Run the scripts for each SQL file in the order indicated by their file names.
 The first file (1.
 Creating THESTORE db (optional)) is for creating the database THESTORE and is optional.
 4. Change the connection string in the app.

+Authentication to the API is via API KEY (for development, it is: abc)